wiseman-umanah/YTubeDownloader/README.md

 There are no bugs at the time of development, if found contact me 📩 wisemanumanah@gmail.com

 ## LICENSE
-This project is licensed under the (MIT License) [https://opensource.org/license/mit/].
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).

 ## ACKNOWLEDGMENTS
 We would like to express our gratitude to the following individuals and projects that contributed to the development of the YouTube Downloader App: